 As technology develops, so do the methods cybercriminals use to access and extort valuable information.
 The modern generation of cybercriminals has formed an underground economy where hackers can buy and sell goods and illegal services.
 Essentially, cybercriminals have created a hub that provides the tools and education necessary for inexperienced hackers to become vets of the trade.
 This resource center has resulted in an increase in the quality of malware, the accessibility and speed of the criminal supply chain, and makes it more difficult to trace and apprehend cybercriminals.
 Resources such as social media networks with escrow services, malware licensing and tech support, and pay-for-play malware infection services now exist to make it easier for criminals to exchange knowledge and collaborate.

 The future of ransomware

 The Internet of Things (IoT) is becoming an integral part of daily life and offers a plethora of opportunities for hackers to access and control this technology.
 New trends in ransomware techniques may include targeting smart phones (a current, but not overly popular target for ransomware), cars, smart homes, and even videogames.
 No one knows exactly where the future of ransomware is headed, but it’s clear cybercriminals have yet to exhaust all of their hacking options.

 Aldridge offers the protection and monitoring your organization needs to deter malicious hackers.
-If you’re looking to safeguard your business against the hassle and costs ransomware entails, contact a firm representative today.
+If you’re looking to safeguard your business against the hassle and costs ransomware entails, check out our IT outsourcing services.